 This course examines what psychology can tell us about political phenomenon.
 We will begin by discussing the psychological roots of political behavior with a focus on the contributions made by socialization experiences, biology, personality traits, and values.
 We will then consider the psychological process of decision making, including the role played by memory, emotions, and information in structuring people's beliefs about politics.
 Finally, we'll discuss the role of social groups in the psychology of mass politics.
-Here we will analyze the psychology of group identification and prejudice and consider the origins of political and social tolerance for dissimilar others.
+Here we will analyze the psychology of group identification and prejudice and the conditions under which people conform to social norms and behaviors.

 The learning objectives for the course are as follows.
 By the end of the course, students should be able to: